Resource Planning and Management: How to Staff Projects Without Burning Out Your Best People

 When you consistently deliver on your promises, you stop being just another vendor.
 You become a trusted partner.
 This is how you build long-term relationships, get repeat business, and generate the kind of word-of-mouth referrals that create a powerful cycle of growth.

 Theory is a fine place to start, but the real test of any business process is how it holds up when things get messy.
-To really get a feel for the power of resource planning management, let’s step away from the abstract concepts and into the daily grind of two very different businesses.
+To really get a feel for the power of resource planning management, let’s step away from the abstract concepts and into the daily grind of two very different businesses, and then look at how to pick the right tools to support them.

 Sarah’s first move is to open her resource planning tool.
 She needs to build a team with a specific cocktail of skills: one senior back-end developer (preferably with Python chops), one front-end developer (who lives and breathes React), a UI/UX designer, and a part-time QA specialist.